 Donald Vetter grew up in Nebraska, farming 800 acres with horses.
 It was hard work.
 So when he came back from WWII and learned about the new agricultural uses for wartime chemicals, Don enthusiastically joined the Chemical Age.

 He owned one of the first pesticide sprayers in his county.

-After a few seasons, though, he noticed the newfangled inputs not only didn’t do what they were supposed to do, they were damaging his soil and killing the birds and the bees on his farm.
+After a few seasons, though, he found the new inputs not only didn’t deliver what was promised, they were damaging his soil and killing the wildlife on his farm.
+This really bothered Don.
 So, one day in 1953, he quit spraying.

-The film also gives a glimpse into a side of organic farming not usually seen and little understood: the hidden costs of biotech contamination, the constant struggle to produce a clean crop while being surrounded by chemical agriculture, what it actually takes to get that bag of organic popcorn to market.
+Dreaming of a Vetter World includes interviews with other organic leaders, local farmers and scientists and highlights some neglected and misunderstood aspects of organic farming: the hidden costs of biotech contamination, the constant struggle to produce a clean crop while surrounded by chemical agriculture, and what it actually takes to get that bag of organic popcorn from the field to the market.